Curriculum Vitae

 TEACHING ASSISTANT, University of Miami

-Courses: Psychology (Pseudoscience; Psychology of Racism), Introduction to Biobehavioral Statistics, Intermediate Biobehavioral Statistics, Positive Psychology, and Mindfulness, Attention, and the Brain.
-Responsible for grading assignments/exams, proctoring, and tutoring students during office hours.
+Courses: Introduction to Psychology; Social Psychology; Emotion; Special Topics in Psychology (Pseudoscience; Psychology of Racism); Introduction to Biobehavioral Statistics; Intermediate Biobehavioral Statistics; Positive Psychology; and Mindfulness, Attention, & the Brain.
+Responsible for grading, proctoring, guest lecturing, and tutoring students during office hours.

 - - -